schrpe/Regions.jl/docs/src/index.md

 * with functions that construct specific forms of regions,
 * by segmentation of an image.

-As mentioned above, regions consist of a vector of sorted runs.
+As already mentioned above, regions consist of a vector of sorted runs.
 Many functions depend on these sorted runs.
 Whenever the runs are not sorted, these functions will not work properly.
 You must therefore make sure that you keep the runs sorted whenever you directly manipulate the runs vector.
 One way to keep the runs sorted is to call the sort! function to sort the runs in place.

 ```jldoctest reg
 julia> reg = Region([Run(0, -2:2), Run(1, 0:0), Run(-1, 0:0), Run(2, 0:0), Run(-2, 0:0)])